Chrisman2003/code-complexity-metrics/README.md

 ## How It Works
 - The tool analyzes a source code file or directory in four main steps:

-### 1. Preprocessing and Tokenization
+### 1. Preprocessing and Regex
 - Reads the source code file (e.g., `main.cpp`).
-- Breaks the code into tokens (words, symbols, numbers).
+- Performs Regex Analysis with Word Boundaries
 - Ignores comments, whitespace, and string literals to prevent interference with metric calculations.

 ### 2. Cyclomatic Complexity